 The Treat Misconception

 Many people have asked me about “treat training” in puppies and dogs.
 Their question is usually along the lines of “if I use treats to train my dog, won’t I ALWAYS need to use treats?”
 The answer is quite simple.
 If treats are being used as a “reinforcement system” for layering your dog's learning rather than a bribe, then no. Treats are a wonderfully effective and easy way to reinforce behaviours.
 Once our dog has learned and proofed a behaviour, then treats will be needed less and less.
-The behaviour becomes a habit, and we expect more from our dogs for less constant rewarding (similar to a paycheck at the end of your work week).
+The behaviour becomes a habit, and we expect more from our dogs for less consistent rewarding (similar to a paycheck at the end of your work week).
 Pretty soon your dog will be completing a whole series of behaviours (for example, a 30 minute loose leash walk) for ONE treat at the end!

 What is "socialization" and why is it important?

 Socialization means learning to be apart of human society, a society that many dogs find bizarre without proper acclimation.
-Without a proper setup and puppy class your pup may never become truly socialized to the world around them.
+Without a proper setup and positive experiences your pup may never become truly comfortable with the world around them.
 Our aim is to make sure your pup receives wholesome, positive based experiences that set them up for the real world.